Risk-Based Auto-Deleveraging: Details and Proofs for Single-Asset Isolated Margining

 \subsubsection{The ADL--Minimax--Equalization Equivalence}

-The preceding section reported the unique solution to the minimax problem (b).
+The preceding sections reported the unique solution to the minimax problem (b) and verified that (b) $\Rightarrow$ (d) $\Rightarrow$ (a).
 To complete the proof of Theorem~\ref{thm:risk_neutral} we present a final proposition that completes the equivalence with the relation (c) $\Rightarrow$ (b) $\Rightarrow$ (a).